 What is meant by non-contact contamination fears?

 Let me describe contact-contamination fears first.
 Let’s suppose you have an aversion to shaking hands with people.
 Now let’s assume the fear is that you’ll catch a disease and spread germs.
 After shaking hands, you might first use anti-bacterial wipes followed by a prolonged handwashing ritual.
 You can see how it produces a feeling of discomfort in response to physical contact.
 Non-contact contamination OCD, on the other hand, is when a triggering stimulus takes place through human interaction without touching.
-Also, handling an inanimate object, via the internet or through word association.

 Why would someone’s emotional contamination fears be focused on the private areas of others?

 Well, Sam, for example, was on the verge of reaching puberty when he acquired OCD.
 Having to reluctantly sit in sex-education classes reinforced to him that his body was changing.
 Yet, emotionally, he hadn’t reached the stage for grasping the concept of what was involved in the topics discussed (e.g., relationships, birth control and sexually transmitted diseases – STDs).